Vitaly Nalivkin: Videos on the topic of high-profile events

-Detention of the governor of the Khabarovsk Krai

-On August 3, 2020, at the height of the protests in the Khabarovsk Krai, which began due to the detention of governor Sergei Furgal, the video «Arrest in Khabarovsk» was published, in which Vitaly Nalivkin allegedly detained Mikhail Degtyarev, the acting governor of the Khabarovsk Krai.
-In the video, they said they could transfer the detainee to Moscow in exchange for former governor Sergei Furgal.
-In the meantime, Vitaly Nalivkin himself will lead the Khabarovsk Krai.
+On 3 August 2020, at the height of the protests in Khabarovsk Krai, which began following the detention of Governor Sergei Furgal, a video entitled 'Arrest in Khabarovsk' was published, in which Vitaly Nalivkin purportedly detained Mikhail Degtyarev, the acting governor of Khabarovsk Krai.
+In the video, they stated that they could transfer the detainee to Moscow in exchange for the former governor, Sergei Furgal.
+In the meantime, Vitaly Nalivkin himself would lead Khabarovsk Krai.

-Environmental disaster in Kamchatka

-On October 26, 2020, after the mass death of marine animals in Kamchatka, the video «Vitaly Nalivkin saves Kamchatka» was published, in which Vitaly Nalivkin disinfects the ocean and saves Kamchatka from pollution.
+On 26 October 2020, after the mass death of marine animals in Kamchatka, a video entitled 'Vitaly Nalivkin saves Kamchatka' was published, in which Vitaly Nalivkin disinfects the ocean and saves Kamchatka from pollution.

-Nalivkin's Palace

-On February 9, 2021, the satirical video «Nalivkin's Palace» was published, which was based on Alexei Navalny's documentary «Putin's Palace.
-History of the World's Largest Bribe».
-As of October 6, 2024 (the time of Andrey Neretin's death), the video has gained more than 6.3 million views.
+On 9 February 2021, a satirical video entitled 'Nalivkin's Palace' was published, which was based on Alexei Navalny's documentary Putin's Palace.
+History of the World's Largest Bribe.

-Sanctions against Russia

-In April 2022, a satirical video was published about Alexey Andreychenko, a former police chief of the Ussuriysky district who was sanctioned and hid his yacht in an inland body of water.
+In April 2022, a satirical video was published about Alexey Andreychenko, a former police chief of the Ussuriysky district who was sanctioned and had hidden his yacht in an inland body of water.
 Andreychenko refused to reveal the source of his wealth, which led to Nalivkin confiscating the scarce products of zucchini and pumpkins from his yacht.
 He then destroyed the yacht with a grenade launcher.